 Funding Opportunities for Test Method Developers

-NICEATM and ICCVAM seek to facilitate development of test methods that replace, reduce, and refine the use of animals in testing and protect human health, animal health, and the environment.
+NICEATM and ICCVAM seek to facilitate development of test methods that replace, reduce, and refine the use of animals in testing.
+In addition, both organizations are committed to the protection of human health, animal health, and the environment.
 This page lists announcements of funding opportunities intended to support the development of alternative test methods.
 If you are aware of a funding opportunity that could be included on this page, please contact NICEATM.

 SBIR and STTR Omnibus Grant Solicitations of the National Institutes of Health, Centers for Disease Control and Prevention, and Food and Drug Administration

-The National Institute of Environmental Health Sciences (NIEHS) is offering funding for small businesses developing technologies of interest to the Tox21 program.
-These technologies include improved or expanded testing methods for toxicity screening, computational approaches for predictive toxicology, and other technologies such as alternative or improved methods for fixing and preserving tissues.
-The funding is being offered as part of the 2018 Omnibus Solicitation of the National Institutes of Health (NIH), Centers for Disease Control, and Food and Drug Administration for small business grant applications to support development and commercialization of innovative technologies.
+The funding is being offered as part of the 2018 Omnibus Solicitation of the NIH, CDC, and Food and Drug Administration.
+This funding is available for small business grant applications to support development and commercialization of innovative technologies.
 View more information on the NIEHS website.

 - Solicitation notices on NIH website (posted January 16, 2018)